AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 #### Push Operation

-For a `Push` instruction, it adds the given number onto the stack and continues execution with the remaining code.
+Adds a number to the stack and continues execution.

 ```haskell
 run ((Push n):code, stack, state) =